SingaFx/SmartPrice/README.md

 # Currently supported

-Currently only looks up price of Ethereum using Bitstamp, Kraken, Bitfinex and Gemini exchanges as price sources.
+Currently only looks up price of Ethereum using Bitstamp, Kraken, Bitfinex, GDAX and Gemini exchanges as price sources.

 # Coming Soon
-Aggregrate pricing for more cryptocurrencies (which focus on smart contracts), as well as support for more exchanges.
+Support for more exchanges.